-Wireframes have always been an important part of the work I’ve done inside any team.
-Recently, our team at Tenable had the opportunity to change some of the process within our team so I was compelled to pen some thoughts on how I define wireframes and to also document some practical tips on building them.
+Wireframes have always been an important part of the work I’ve done on any team.
+Recently, our team at Tenable had the opportunity to change some of the processes within our team so I was compelled to pen some thoughts on how I define wireframes and to also document some practical tips on building them.

 What Is a Wireframe?

 Wireframes have often meant different things to different people.
 The best comparison I can make within product design has been architecture.
 Wireframes, in particular, have always reminded me of architect’s blueprints.
 In product design wireframes serve as a draft visual representation of what the user interface could eventually look like.
 But more importantly then defining what a wireframe is, we should think about what kind of questions a wireframe answers.
 So I believe a wireframe should answer 4 questions:

 - How will the product work and how will people interact with it?